sindresorhus/npm-name/readme.md

 Registry URL to check name availability against.

-_**Note:** you should only provide a registry URL in case you'd like to check a package name against a registry which you haven't configured using npm.
-If you'd like to check the name against the currently set registry simply use `npmName(name)`, without providing a second parameter.
-You're very unlikely to need this in public npm packages, as it's more targeted towards internal tools._

-> If you use this when you shouldn't, @sindresorhus will hunt you at night. 🤫
+**Note:** You're unlikely to need this option.
+Most use-cases are best solved by using the default.
+You should only use this option if you need to check a package name against a specific registry.

 ### npmName.many(names, options?)